-Same as setting up boundaries, you’ll learn how to know your space.
+Same as setting up boundaries, you’ll learn you need your space.
 If you’ve chosen to work together it’s probably because you have complementary skills and strengths.
 In our case, I’m the technical brain, the extrovert and the chatty guy.
 But I’m terrible at long-term thinking or planning.
-Nathalie is introvert, good with strategy and marketing and excellent with the long-term thinking.
-We both have separate, clear roles and have to learn how to trust each other in the decision-making process.
-Easier said than done!

 You need to give and receive orders

-When you each have your own space, sometimes you’ll have to give orders to your other half.
-And the other half will have to learn to receive them and act.
+When you each have your own space, sometimes you’ll have to give direction to your other half.
+And the other half will have to learn to receive direction and act.
 There is no space for ego here, it’s only business.
 And again, it’s often easier said than done.